 #2: Just telling me not to have sex or to “be safe” isn’t enough.
 Tell me why you feel the way you do.

 Make sure teens understand why you’re asking them to do certain things.
 They want to know what your values and attitudes are about these topics.
 Remember to talk to them about relationships and some of the emotional aspects of sex, not just the health and safety messages.

 It’s okay to think about sex and to feel sexual desire.
 Everybody does.
 But if you get pregnant/get somebody pregnant, it will be harder for you to graduate from high school and go on to college.
 It also will be harder for you to reach your goals for the future.

-You shouldn’t feel pressure to have sex without using contraception in order to have or keep a relationship with someone.
+You shouldn’t feel pressure to have sex without using contraception to have or keep a relationship with someone.
 If sex without using contraception is the price of your relationship, you deserve to find someone else.

 I’d really like you to wait to have sex until you’re in a serious, committed, healthy adult relationship.

 #3: Don’t assume that just because I ask you a question about sex or contraception it means I’m having sex.